ihsaan-ullah/neurips-checklist-assistant/AdversarialLLM/README.md

 # Adversarial LLM

-The folder contains code for the Adversarial LLM experiments
+The folder contains code for the Adversarial LLM experiments, including batch evaluation of all checklists and attach with round as budget.

-## batch evaluation

-## attack with round budget

 ## Code files
 - `adversarial_attack.ipynb`: contains the prompts for doing the iterative attack